Preparing a legal memorandum

 See the Sample Memorandum for an example of the Issues portion of a legal memorandum.

-When preparing a legal memorandum, remember that your reader does not want to be kept in suspense.
+Remember that your reader does not want to be kept in suspense.
 A crisp, clear, responsive answer must be provided as near the beginning of your memorandum as possible.
-See the Sample Memorandum for an example of the Conclusions portion of a legal memorandum.
+See the Sample Memorandum for an example of the Short Conclusion portion of a legal memorandum.

 There are various ways of dealing with conclusions in a legal memorandum: